davidtstafford/sql-cubed/blog/2019-03-03-SQL-Server-using-Merge-to-Capture-Inserts/index.md

 On one occasion I encountered an _interesting_ piece of code.

 There was a user table and the only unique identifier was the identity field itself.
-I would guess as the month and years progressed this table was enriched with addtitional columns until someone decided to call a halt on adding columns, but rather created a key value pair table to store additional attributes.
+I would guess as the month and years progressed this table was enriched with additional columns until someone decided to call a halt on adding columns, but rather created a key value pair table to store additional attributes.

 So this led to an interesting insert process.
 Inserting a single row was fairly simple.  i.e. Insert row into main table, use the scope_identity to then insert additional details into the key value pair table.

 However, the process to insert in bulk made use of cursors and xml.
-Each row was processed within a curosr row by row to allow the identity of the first insert to be used to join it the key value pair table.
-I assume that this was done, because, if the data was inserted in bulk into the first table first, there would be know way to join back to it to identify the identities that had just been created, becuase there was no secondary unique identitfier.
+Each row was processed within a cursor row by row to allow the identity of the first insert to be used to join it the key value pair table.
+I assume that this was done, because, if the data was inserted in bulk into the first table first, there would be no way to join back to it to identify the identities that had just been created, because there was no secondary unique identitfier.

 tl:dr